Canon T1i vs Panasonic G95

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T1i and Panasonic Lumix DC-G95 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the G95 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the T1i does not offer wifi capability.
+In contrast, the T1i does not provide wifi capability.

 So what conclusions can be drawn?
 Is the Canon T1i better than the Panasonic G95 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.